Six Degrees of Separation

 reported in the March 30,1878 issue of Harper's Weekly can

 be connected with John Rogers, one of the most popular sculpture

 artists of the time and two of his sculpture pieces in a number

-for a Rogers sculpture piece, "The Magician" appears in
+sculpture piece, "The Magician" which appeared in the

 Another connection is between the